Phone: 888-513-5303 | Mo. - Fr. 8:30am - 5pm PST

 Most people get started in ceramics through a class in their community.
 However, some study ceramics in a college setting, and some are completely self-taught.
-There are many excellent books and videotapes to help you along, but there is no substitute for actually watching somebody do it and being shown what you are doing right and wrong.Please check our list of workshops and private teachers (to be linked) for just the right thing.
+There are many excellent books and videotapes to help you along, but there is no substitute for actually watching somebody do it and being shown what you are doing right and wrong.Please check our list of ceramic workshops and private teachers (to be linked) for just the right thing.

 Wheel and Hand building.

 There are two main areas of ceramics, hand building and wheel.
 Most people think initially of wheel-thrown pottery, and think they need to purchase a wheel before they can do anything.
 However, hand building can be very creative and rewarding in it’s own right, and can be done with simple, inexpensive tools.
 In fact, the main tool is an ordinary rolling pin.
 If you really want a wheel, our advice is to buy one new.
-There are always many more people looking for used wheels than there are used wheels available, so it may take a very long time to find a used one.
+As a tip, there are always many more people looking for used wheels than there are used wheels available, so it may take a very long time to find a used one.
 And with a new wheel you can be certain it will be quiet, spin evenly, and make your throwing more enjoyable.
 Once purchased they seem to last forever.

 The next struggle often faced is obtaining use of a kiln to fire your work.
-In fact, this is one of the reason that many people enroll in community courses, for access to a kiln.
+In fact, this is one of the reason that many people enroll in community ceramic courses, for access to a kiln.
 But in addition, there are often local studios where you can fire by the piece or kiln load.
-Or you can check our kiln timesharing list to see if there is a kiln owner near you who is willing to rent you space.
+Or you can check our ceramic kiln timesharing list to see if there is a kiln owner near you who is willing to rent you space.
 Purchasing your own kiln may be more of an option than you think.
 7 cubic foot electric kilns, about the minimum size a potter would want, can be had for a little over a thousand dollars.
-Smaller kilns work well if you are doing jewelry, figurines, etc. and are even less.
+Smaller ceramic kilns work well if you are doing jewelry, figurines, etc. and are even less.
 For a few hundred more you can automate the whole show; press one button and the whole firing cycle is managed for you.

 Even if you cannot find a kiln, there are still ways to be involved in ceramics.
 New clay bodies called polymer clays only require baking at oven temperatures, and now there are some that only require air drying.
 See polymer clay books (to be linked).